MuleSoft soars 46% on first day of trading

 MuleSoft, which helps businesses like Netflix and Spotify with their APIs, closed at $24.75, a 46% premium to its IPO price of $17.
 This was after pricing above the expected range of $14 to $16.

 The company was able to raise $221 million in the IPO, but they could have raised a lot more if they priced it at $20.
 Bankers usually aim for 20-30% “pop” on the first day to start off on good terms with the stock market.
-If the company prices it too low that means they leave “money on the table.”
+If the company prices it too low that means they left “money on the table.”

 This sounds a lot like Snap, which also priced above the range at $17 and went up almost as much on the first day of trading.
 But just two weeks later, Snap has already fallen beneath $20.